 A non-degree student must register for the equivalent of at least 10 hours of instruction per week.
-If the student does not register for a sufficient number of courses or fails to meet the deadline for the payment of tuition and fees, he/she will lose his/her student status at the university.
+If the student does not register for a sufficient number of courses or fails to meet the deadline for the payment of tuition and fees, they will lose their student status at the university.